 Complete the application and return it along with a resume and a short letter stating why you want an academic internship to Mark Crawford in Jones Hall.

-You will be contacted regarding your application by the School of Business Internship Committee.
+You will be contacted regarding your application by the College of Business Internship Committee.
 The committee will match students with internship opportunities on a competitive basis to best meet the needs of employers and interns.
 Among the factors to be considered are: (1) grade point average, (2) credit hours earned, (3) major, (4) emphasis, (5) minor, (6) specific courses completed and (7) presentation skills.

 NOTE: Internships can count for a maximum of 6 credit hours: Three in your emphasis (except accounting and information systems) or minor and three in general electives.

 * If you answered NO to either or both questions then you might wish to contact the Career Services office (863-8020) about nonacademic internship opportunities.
 Nonacademic internships provide work experience which could be valuable in career planning but no academic credit.